Ocean acidification: Decreased calcification in marine organisms

-Given the current pH of the ocean (around 8.14), of the extra carbon dioxide added into the ocean, very little remains as dissolved carbon dioxide.
+Very little of the extra carbon dioxide that is added into the ocean remains as dissolved carbon dioxide.
 The majority dissociates into additional bicarbonate and free hydrogen ions.
-The increase in hydrogen is larger than the increase in bicarbonate, creating an imbalance in the reaction HCO3− ⇌ CO32− + H+.
+The increase in hydrogen is larger than the increase in bicarbonate, creating an imbalance in the reaction:

 To maintain chemical equilibrium, some of the carbonate ions already in the ocean combine with some of the hydrogen ions to make further bicarbonate.
-Thus the ocean's concentration of carbonate ions is reduced, removing an essential building block for marine organisms to build shells, or calcify: Ca2+ + CO32− ⇌ CaCO3.
+Thus the ocean's concentration of carbonate ions is reduced, removing an essential building block for marine organisms to build shells, or calcify:

 The increase in concentrations of dissolved carbon dioxide and bicarbonate, and reduction in carbonate, are shown in the Bjerrum plot.

+Disruption of the food chain is also a possible effect as many marine organisms rely on calcium carbonate-based organisms at the base of the food chain for food and habitat.
+This can potentially have detrimental effects throughout the food web and potentially lead to a decline in availability of fish stocks which would have an impact on human livelihoods.